MseitenDE/WegEx/README.md

 ## Auto Quit
 - At the end of a meeting, all background tasks are automatically killed.
-- If WebEx is idle for longer than 10 minutes, a notification will appear in the Windows Notifications.
+- If WebEx is idle for more than 10 minutes, a notification will appear in the Windows Notifications.
 - If no WebEx processes are detected for 30 minutes, the user is asked to quit this app.
 (This is not WebEx, we do not want any background processes.)

 ## How it works